top of page

 When I first view the Paceform Figures for a race, my attention is initially drawn to the last-time-out figures of each horse, highlighted by the blue outline.
 These are the speed figures for each horse's most recent run and allow me to quickly spot horses to focus on, as well as identify which horses are in form based on quick times in relation to the opposition today.

-Having identified a couple of horses that stand out based on last-time-out figures, my next question is whether any have conditions to suit based on today’s race.
+Having identified a stand out horse based on last-time-out figures, my next question is whether the selection has conditions to suit based on today’s race.
 The summary box below the main ratings displays a horse's best Paceform Figure from its entire racing career, broken down by course, distance, going, and weight.

-As we can see from the red outline below, bold numbers in the summary box highlight horses with the best Paceform Figure for that variable, Blue Lakota has a lot in his favour, being top for course, distance, and going, with a 72 for each variable.
+As we can see from the red outline below, bold numbers in the summary box highlight horses with the best Paceform Figure for that variable, Lady Dreamer has a lot in her favour, being top for course, distance, and going, with a figure of 88 for each variable.
 A minus in any column indicates how far behind the top-rated horse a horse is, and a dash indicates no data for that variable.

-For example, Avalon has a dash in the course column, indicating she has never run at Newcastle and therefore has no course form.
-She has a minus 4 in the distance column, indicating her best figure at today’s distance is 4 behind Blue Lakota (72 - 4 = 68).
+For example, Sovereign Knight has a dash in the course column, indicating he has never run at Wolverhampton and therefore has no course form.
+He has a minus 1 in the distance column, indicating his best figure at today’s distance is 1 behind Lady Dreamer (88 - 1 = 87).

-Adding the variables together: Blue Lakota arrives with a strong last-time-out figure, conditions to suit with standout ratings for course, distance, and going, and tops the overall ratings.
-He’s an obvious pick using the Paceform Figures.
+Adding the variables together: Lady Dreamer arrives with a strong last-time-out figure, conditions to suit with standout ratings for course, distance, and going, and tops the overall ratings.
+She’s an obvious pick using the Paceform Figures.

-The result was a satisfying one, with Blue Lakota winning easily by over 4 lengths.
-He was a heavily backed favourite before the off, meaning my early price of 11/8 was outstanding value compared to the 5/6 SP.
+The result was a satisfying one, with Lady Dreamer winning after being well backed before the off.
+She returned at an SP of 85/40, meaning my early price of above 3/1 was outstanding value.

 Less Obvious Examples

-Whilst Blue Lakota was an obvious example of a horse that stood out on the Paceform Figures in every category, there are instances where a horse may not appear as clear-cut at first glance yet still presents a strong betting opportunity.
+Whilst Lady Dreamer was an obvious example of a horse that stood out on the Paceform Figures in every category, there are instances where a horse may not appear as clear-cut at first glance yet still presents a strong betting opportunity.

 Lets Examine this race below which took place on boxing day 2024: